Obstetrician Gynecologist

 Do you believe any of these "I didn't know I was pregnant until I went into labor!!" stories?
 Is that even possible?

-Asked by pchop almost 11 years ago
+Asked by pchop over 11 years ago

 The power of the human brain to sustain denial is incredible.
 I do believe it is possible, although it is very uncommon!